CoordinationsDAO/eternal-journalism/README.md

 ## Deployments

-On Polygon, the gas cost is ~3 per article depending on its size.
+On Polygon, the gas cost is ~$3 per Full article depending on its size.
+For Partial it should be less than ~$1.

 Not deployed to Ethereum, yet.